andersruneson/script_modify_password_googleapps_and_office365/README.md

 4.Download the json config from the Google Developer Console to your samba machine and replace json

+5.If you are having issues with Google Permissions - you might need to add domain-wide authority to your service Delegate domain-wide authority to your service account

-5.pip install --upgrade google-api-python-client
+6.pip install --upgrade google-api-python-client

-6.Edit /script/GAPS/gaps.conf
+7.Edit /script/GAPS/gaps.conf

 Office 365